Resource-efficient linear-optical generation of GHZ-like states: Bleeding technique

 In contrast to the results in Section~\ref{sec:Prim fuse}, the optimal fusion sequence is not always the shortest.
 For instance, for $N=4$, the sequence $\{1,2,4\}$ has no variable $c$ and yields a final resource cost of $64$, while the sequence $\{1,2,3,4\}$ has one variable $c$ (with an optimal value of $0.072$) and yields a final resource cost of $63.7$.

 Again, the comparison of single-pass probability in Figure~\ref{fig:3.3} showcases that the reduced photon resource cost comes at the expense of a lower single-pass success probability.
-We compare the maximal achievable single-pass probability for an exhaustive breeding scheme, which is $1/2^{N-1}$ \cite{Bartolucci_2021}, with the single-pass probability of the proposed resource-optimal non-exhaustive breeding scheme.
+We compare the maximal achievable single-pass probability for an exhaustive bleeding scheme, which is $1/2^{N-1}$ \cite{Bartolucci_2021}, with the single-pass probability of the proposed resource-efficient non-exhaustive bleeding scheme.

 It is noteworthy, when comparing Figure~\ref{fig:2.2} and Figure~\ref{fig:3.2}, that as the number of qubits $N$ increases, the advantage of bleeding for generating $|\text{GHZ}_N(0.5)\rangle$ in comparison to using only fusion diminishes.
-However, even for $N=10$, the bleeding method still provides up to twice the efficiency compared to approach in Section~\ref{sec:Prim fuse}.
+To better quantify this, Figure~\ref{fig:3.4} showcases the ratio of cost without bleeding to that with bleeding as a function of $N$ for the maximally entangled case $s=0.5$.
+This confirms that bleeding offers diminishing improvement as $N$ increases.
+However, even for $N=10$, the bleeding method still provides up to twice the efficiency compared to the approach in Section~\ref{sec:Prim fuse}.

+The analysis above assumes an ideal bleeding process with infinitely many steps.
+In practice, the number of bleeding steps $N_b$ is finite, and optical loss between steps degrades performance.
+In Appendix~\ref{app:Deriv bleeding}, we extend our formalism to account for both finite $N_b$ and photon loss.
+Figure~\ref{fig:app:B} shows that for $|\mathrm{GHZ}_5(s)\rangle$, a significant advantage over fusion-only method can be attained even with $N_b=10$ steps even under realistic loss of $0.1,\mathrm{dB}$ per step \cite{liUltracompactUltralowlossBroadband2024,psiquantumteamManufacturablePlatformPhotonic2025}.
+Thus, while our idealized analysis provides fundamental bounds, the scheme remains practical.